gdg-x/hoverboard/README.md

 This command performs HTML, CSS, and JS minification on the application dependencies, and generates a service-worker.js file with code to pre-cache the dependencies based on the entrypoint and fragments specified in `polymer.json`.
-The minified files are output to the `build/unbundled` folder, and are suitable for serving from a HTTP/2+Push compatible server.
+The minified files are output to the `build`.

-In addition the command also creates a fallback `build/bundled` folder, generated using fragment bundling, suitable for serving from non H2/push-compatible servers or to clients that do not support H2/Push.

     gulp

 Or you can build in Docker container:

-    docker run -v "$PWD":/app hoverboard gulp build
+    docker run -v "$PWD":/app hoverboard gulp

 :book: Read more in [deploy docs](/docs/tutorials/deploy.md).